batuhansozer/brain-segmentation-with-novel-multi-path-model/README.md

 # Brain Segmentation with Novel Multi Path Model

 ## Overview
 This repository contains source code for multi path brain segmentation model that uses T1-Weighted, T2-Weighted and FLAIR MRI images as input.
 The architecture is using U-Net architecture with residual extended skip blocks as baseline model.
 Model is trained and tested with Gazi Brains 2020 dataset.
+You may download the dataset from [synapse](https://www.synapse.org/#!Synapse:syn22159468/wiki/603890).

 ## Requirements